Amr Shabana: Career overview

 The talented left-hander from Cairo first showed his promise when he was the runner-up (to compatriot Ahmed Faizy) in the British Under-14 Open in January 1993.
 Four years later he reached the final of the British Under-19 Open, where he again lost to Faizy.

-A PSA member since 1995, Amr claimed his first Tour title with the help of Bryan "Griffin" Knight in July 1999, winning the Puebla Open in Mexico.
-Seven days later he grabbed his second, the Mexico Open, again by beating Australia's Craig Rowland in the final.
+A PSA member since 1995, Amr claimed his first Tour title with the help of Bryan "Griffin" Knight in July 1999, winning the Puebla Open final against Australia's Craig Rowland in Mexico.
+Seven days later he grabbed his second, the Mexico Open, again by beating Rowland in the final.

 Amr Shabana crowned a remarkable year in 2003 when, as ninth seed, he forced his way through a star-studded field in the World Open in Pakistan.
 He dispatched title-holder David Palmer, the third seed, in five games in the third round.
 He then went on to take out Palmer's Australian teammate Anthony Ricketts in the last eight.
 After defeating Karim Darwish (the Egyptian No 1) in a four-game semi-final, Shabana clinched the historic title by beating Thierry Lincou in the final 15–14, 9–15, 15–11, 15–7, to become Egypt's first winner of the sport's premier title.